PelleLille/hsl-docs/functions.rst

   .. staticmethod:: string(pointer, [size])

-    Copy the binary content of a memory location pointed to by a :data:`FFIValue` of ``pointer`` type to a HSL string.
+    Copy the binary content of a memory location pointed to by an :data:`FFIValue` of ``pointer`` type to a HSL string.
 If the size is omitted the memory will be copied up to the first NULL character as a null-terminated C string (``char *``).

-    :param FFIValue pointer: a FFI value of pointer type
+    :param FFIValue pointer: an FFI value of pointer type
     :param number size: bytes to copy
     :return: A binary safe string
     :rtype: string

   .. staticmethod:: number(value)

-    Convert a FFI value to a HSL number.
+    Convert an FFI value to a HSL number.
 The number type can safely represent all integers between `+/-9007199254740991` (the equivalent of ``(2 ** 53) - 1``).
 If you expect to work with greater numbers use :func:`FFI.number64`.

-    :param FFIValue value: a FFI value
+    :param FFIValue value: an FFI value
     :return: A number
     :rtype: number

   .. staticmethod:: number64(value)

-    Convert a FFI value (``uint64`` or ``sint64``) to a pair of two 32 bit integers ([high, low]).
+    Convert an FFI value (``uint64`` or ``sint64``) to a pair of two 32 bit integers ([high, low]).
 For signed negative numbers a two complement representation is used.

-    :param FFIValue value: a FFI value
+    :param FFIValue value: an FFI value
     :return: A number pair
     :rtype: array of number